LunaSare/spring2023-data-science/lectures/week5_lectures.md

 - Create a PDF file from your .Rmd file

 ### and first steps for project collaboration on GitHub (15 min)
-- Add, commit and push one the files that the instructor created.
+- Add, commit and push the files that the instructor created.
 - `git pull` before `git push`
 - Add collaborators to a project so that they can push changes.

-- R Notebooks

 ## Individual Activity (15 min)